Skip to content

 Preventing mistreatment of livestock

 To prevent the mistreatment of livestock, Animal Health Inspectors will inspect and prosecute anyone who breaks any law relating to animal treatment.
-If you have serious concerns about the welfare of any farm animals in your area, please contact us.
+If you have serious concerns about the welfare of any farm animals in your area, please Contact Animal health.
 Your correspondence will be dealt with in complete confidence.

 Horse passports